Cissucalris9/cuemaker2/README.md

 Contributing Authors: TheScienceOtter (https://gitlab.com/TheScienceOtter/cuemaker)), r-a-y Last Edit: 05/25/2022

 This version automatically finds, writes filenames and arguments and scans for subfolders.
-So all you have to do is just lauch it before setting up .txt with timestamps.
+So all you have to do is just lauch it after setting up .txt with timestamps.
 For extension .m4a .

 If you want to sort timestamps for some videos that have them different order you might want to use notepad++.